LiskArchive/lips/proposals/lip-update_genesis_block_schema_and_processing.md

 At this stage, the genesis state initialization logic for all registered modules is executed.
 For this purpose, registered modules can specify processing logic considering the information in their corresponding entry of the `assets` property.
-Typically, modules will perform format and data consistency checks of their respective element in `assets` and then initialize their state according to the data provided in it.
+Typically, modules will perform format and data consistency checks on their corresponding entry in `assets` and then initialize their state according to the data provided in it.
 However, modules should not call protocol logic of other modules as the state of the respective module may not be initialized.

 #### Genesis state finalization

 At this stage, the genesis state finalization logic for all registered modules is executed.
-As part of the genesis state finalization logic modules may call exposed functions from other modules to cross-check the state information integrity and/or complete their own state.
+As part of the genesis state finalization logic modules may call exposed functions from other modules to cross-check the state information integrity and/or complete their own state information.
-When this step is completed, there should be a valid initial state for our blockchain ready to process state transitions implied by the next block.
+Once this step is completed, there should be a valid initial state ready for a blockchain to process state transitions implied by the next block.

 #### Result verification of the genesis block

 Finally, the verifications for block header properties are performed for which access to the state store is required.
-For example, in the case of `stateRoot`, it requires the genesis state to be final before being checked.
+For example, in the case of `stateRoot`, it requires the genesis state to be final before being verified.

 ## Specification

-In this section, we specify the schema of the genesis block and its validity and execution rules.
+In this section, we specify the schema for the genesis block and its validity and execution rules.

 ### Constant